-Gradians to Mils (NATO) Conversion
+Gradians to Mils (NATO) Converter

-How to Convert Gradians to Mils (NATO)
+How to Convert Gradians to Mils

-How Many Mils (NATO) Are in a Gradian?
+How Many Mils Are in a Gradian?

-There are 16 mils (NATO) in a gradian, which is why we use this value in the formula above.
+There are 16 mils in a gradian, which is why we use this value in the formula above.

 1g = 16 mil

-Gradians and mils (NATO) are both units used to measure angle.
+Gradians and mils are both units used to measure angle.
 Keep reading to learn more about each unit of measure.

 A gradian is equal to 1/400 of a revolution or circle, or 9/10°.
 The grad, or gon, is more precisely defined as π/200, or 1.570796 × 10-2 radians.[1]